SpaceVim/SpaceVim/README.md

 ![2017-04-29-20 54 49](https://cloud.githubusercontent.com/assets/13142418/25555650/d7d2c07e-2d1e-11e7-975d-646a07b38a62.png)

-If you are new to vim, you should learning about Vim in general, read [vim-galore](https://github.com/mhinz/vim-galore).
+If you are new to vim, you should learn about Vim in general, read [vim-galore](https://github.com/mhinz/vim-galore).

 ## Features